ilearnio/riot-ssr/README.md

 ## Higher level approach

 The previous example was a really low-level.
-It is recommended that you would use the package with a mixin or by extending `riot.Tag` prototype.
+It is recommended that you would create a mixin or extend `riot.Tag` prototype.

 Here is how I'm personally using it: